nmdzl/Memento/README.md

 1. Integrate third part account authentication like Google, Facebook, etc.
 2. Finish CRUD on *album.contents* database.
 3. Generalize the video types to other websites like *bilibili.com*, *netflix.com*, *itunes.com*, etc.
+4. Design the Main page and Explore page.
-4. Embed player.
+5. Embed player.
-5. Enforce encryption of *token* between host and server.
+6. Enforce encryption of *token* between host and server.
-6. Deploy the server.
+7. Deploy the server.
-7. Embed advertisement.
+8. Embed advertisement.